 And since I’m in the business of challenging conventions, I’m going to share the beautiful messy parts of this life.
 After all, breakups are nothing unique.

 From the day we met, there was an instant connection, buzzed by coffee and sweet topic jumps.
 Our long conversation, that Sunday afternoon, followed us to our cars in the parking lot, not jolted by the crisp January wind.
 I remember even hugging goodbye and hello… though I’ve totally been colder than winter during first encounters.
 But it was as if I was meeting someone Ive known before.

 The steps of our love story would keep you guessing, both at the beginning and at the end.
 We kept finding our way back to each other.
 Both running from stillness, questioning our directions together and apart.

 Throughout our relationship, I’ve watched him leave for periods of time, following music, and instrumenting his way back to me —consistency became my favorite song.
 Things were great for a long while.
 I thought I had met “the one.”
 He was everything without trying.

-I felt safe.
-Safe enough to face myself in the mirror.
-I heard my words echo off him as I learned I had unhealed childhood wounds I had to mend.
+I felt challenged but safe enough to face myself in the mirror.
+I heard my words echo off him, forgetting I had my own boundaries to set, as I learned I had unhealed childhood wounds I had to mend.

 I talked to a therapist.
 B and I talked after.
 We traveled.
 I moved jobs and got my own place.
 I started discovering things I wanted.
 I re-met myself.
 The self before the chaos of life.